SUSE-Enceladus/mash/README.md

 ### Submitting jobs

-When you have a valid job doc you can submit to the pipeline:
+When you have a valid job doc you can submit it to the pipeline:

 ```
 mash job {cloud} add /path/to/job.json